AndrewDDavis/Bash-Function-Library/README.md

   - Shell functions can fully integrate into an interactive session, including during shell initialization.
 This allows them to access, change, or set shell variables, as in the string and array functions.
+Functions can also act on currently defined key-bindings, aliases, and the working directory.

-In contrast, a shell script runs in a child shell, which only allows access to exported variables, and they can't directly set variables in the parent shell.
+    In contrast, a shell script runs in a child shell.
+This only allows access to exported variables, and they can't directly set variables or otherwise modify the environment in the parent shell.

   - For simple tasks, shell functions run more quickly than scripts or external programs, since no new process is required.